 - You can check the status of any hold by logging into our mobile app or My Account on our catalog page.

-- If you are not ready to place holds or pick them up, remember you can keep track of items you want to read later with the List feature in My Account.
+- If you aren’t ready to place holds or pick them up, remember you can keep track of items you want to read later with the List feature in My Account.

-- Starting Tuesday May 26th, customers may call their library or use our online booking system to reserve a computer at their library.
-There are some important limitations to this service - please make sure to read the directions when you book.
-Visit our Computers page to learn more.
+- You can use a computer for 60 minutes during our Appointment Hours.
+Call your library or use our online booking system to reserve a 60-minute Computer Appointment at your library.
+Please make sure to read the directions when you book.
+Visit our Computers page to book an appointment and learn more.

 Can you print something for me?

 - Yes!
-In-person library events are canceled through August 31st, but we are still actively working on digital programs for you and your family to stay engaged at home.
+We are still actively working on digital programs for you and your family to stay engaged at home.
 Follow us on Facebook, Twitter, and the Scott County Nextdoor feed for virtual storytimes, staff recommendations, and more.
 You can also subscribe to our newsletters to receive information straight to your inbox when they are ready.